Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Method

-\textbf{Text Encoder} The text encoder is used to extract global features from the medical report, as shown in Eq.~\ref{txt_encoder}.
+The text encoder is used to extract global features from the medical report, as shown in Eq.~\ref{txt_encoder}.

 where \( T_i \in \mathbb {R}^{d} \) represents the global features of the medical report.
-We use PubMedBERT~\citep{gu2021domain} as the text encoder, which is well-suited for medical-related tasks due to its pretraining on biomedical literature.
-We use global average pooling for all non-\texttt{[PAD]} tokens as the global features of the text.
+We use CXRBERT~\cite{boecking2022making} as the text encoder, which is specifically pretrained on large-scale radiology reports and thus better suited for chest imaging tasks.
+The output of the \texttt{[CLS]} token is used as the global feature for the text~\cite{devlin2019bert}.
 In our experiment, the output feature dimensions of both the image and text encoders are unified to \( d\).

-\subsubsection{Cross-Modal Knowledge Interaction}
+\subsection{Cross-Modal Knowledge Interaction}

 To bridge the gap between 3D medical images and textual reports and enhance vision-language alignment, we propose the CMKI module, as shown in Fig.~\ref{fig:Network}.
 This module effectively reduces cross-modal discrepancies, improves inter-modal similarity, and preserves the unique characteristics of each modality, thereby enhancing the overall quality of vision-language alignment.